'I will do whatever it takes to play again'

 Kevin, meanwhile, said dealing with fatigue was more of an issue than pain.

 "My side of things was more that I was seriously fatigued.
-I was losing muscle by day - I think I went in at 94 kilograms and I came out at 85, so you could see it on me that I'd lost a lot of weight," Kevin said.
+I was losing muscle by the day - I think I went in at 94 kilograms and I came out at 85, so you could see it on me that I'd lost a lot of weight," Kevin said.

 "And I was just so tired at all times really.
 I'd go for a shower and then I'd need to lie down for half an hour.
 It was strange in that sense, but as times went on, like Fraser, things have improved fitness and recovery wise.